timburgess/ScienceKit/README.md

 ## ScienceKit

-ScienceKit is a free Xcode 7.2 project with useful scientific functions and libraries (modules) already built into the project.
-It presently contains:
+ScienceKit is a free Xcode 7.2 workspace that contains a number of example projects.
+Each project demonstrates how to use scientific functions and libraries (modules) available in the project.
+Projects presently contain:

 **Upsurge** - simple but high-performance SIMD functions for vectors and matrices, digital signal processing and image manipulation